BitTim/CC-Scripts/docs/lib/uilib/progbar.rst

 style
 ^^^^^

-Style of the progress bar
+Style of the progress bar.

 .. code-block:: lua